BuGlessRB/remixml/README.md

 - It don't need no stinkin' artificial magic delimiters.
 - Rich powerful language with dynamic inheritance, autoescaping, functions, whitespace-collapsing, asynchronous control and more.
-- Fast &amp; lean: Small 6 KB gzipped runtime which includes the compiler which can precompile templates in node and in the browser.
+- Fast &amp; lean: Small 7 KB gzipped runtime which includes the compiler which can precompile templates in node and in the browser.
 - Compiles to minified Javascript.
 - User defined HTML tags in Remixml support named parameters and recursion.
 - Extensible with custom filters and tags programmed in Javascript.
+- Easy multi-level caching for even more speed.
 - Available everywhere in node and all modern web browsers.
 - It contains a fully featured fast validating XHTML parser.
 - It shields the Remixml programmer from fatal browser errors by